msa-em/guide-tem-simulation/08_STEM.md

 \end{align*}
 ```

 If {math}`D(\bm{k})` is a small point on the axis then the measurement is a bright field image.
 If {math}`D(\bm{k})` is a large annulus covering the high angle scattering then the measurement is an annular dark field image.

+In [](#fig_stem_processing), we present a visualization for exploring how the integration region of flexible circular and annular detectors influence the image contrast.
+More discussion of flexible detectors in STEM experiments is in [4D-STEM](#id-4d-stem).
+For BF imaging, we often use a collection angle just larger than the convergence angle of the incident probe.
+In annular dark field (ADF) imaging the contrast is approximately $Z^\alpha$, where Z is the atomic number and $\alpha$ is anywhere between 1.3 and 2 depending on the detector geometry {cite:p}`treacy2011z`.
+In a high angle annular dark field (HAADF) experiment, the contrast is even more strongly dominated by the heavy atoms.
+ADF imaging is a linear technqiue and relatively robust to sample thickness, but as can be oserved in [](#fig_stem_processing) is not well suited for visualizing light elements.
+Annular bright field imaging (ABF) uses a colleciton angle matching the outer ring of the bright field disk, and capture signals from both heavy and light elements {cite:p}`okunishi2009visualization`.

 The image, {math}`g(\bm{r}_p)`, is the collection of integrated intensities at all sample positions in a (typically) rectangular region.
 The scan region may be chosen independently of the supercell and may cover only part of the super cell.
 In the case of a super cell consisting smaller periodic units, computation can be saved by choosing a scan window covering just one of the periodic units.
+For non-periodic cells, it is important to pad the region of interest to avoid wrap-around errors in the sample field of view.

 We can significantly limit the computational cost, by choosing the largest possible spacing between the sample positions, or probe step size, $\Delta r_p$.